MarceloFossRJ/MarceloFossRJ.github.io/_posts/2017-07-24-rvm-recipe.md

 layout: post
 title:  "The RVM Recipe"
 date:   2017-07-24 17:12:01 -0300
-categories: [recipes]
+categories: [recipe]
 tags: []
 author: Marcelo Foss
 ---
 Ruby Version Manager, aka RVM, is a command line tool designed to manage multiple installations of Ruby on the same device.
 In addition to allowing you to install and use multiple Ruby versions, it has other interesting features that you can use to maintain organization between projects with different gems.
 In this article I will explain my basic workflow and also some tips on using RVM.
 I do suppose that RVM is already installed.

 ## RVM Basic Commands